GigiLi89/pu90px/README.md

     - Account dropdown menu has the featured listed above.
 - Header with album category description, photographer and an image from pexels.
 - Content: Presentation of the image of the month with information like: location, gear etc. Under the presentation text we'll find the photo of the month.
+- When there is more than 6 posts the pagination buttons will be activated and user can navigate between posts with the Next and Previous button.
 - Footer: We'll find a counter for the comments as well as the comments and (if logged in) a textfield to write a comment.
 If logged in, user can also edit or delete previous posts they've made.

 Register account: